View all categories

 Menopause and IBS: How Common is this Condition?

+You might be wondering; can you develop IBS later in life?
 As mentioned earlier, menopause doesn’t directly cause IBS, however, the drop in estrogen and progesterone that begins during perimenopause, may potentially exacerbate IBS symptoms.

 Data regarding the incidence of IBS in perimenopausal and menopausal women is mixed.
 Some studies indicate that IBS is less common in postmenopausal women than in those who have not yet gone through menopause.
 One specific study demonstrated that the frequency of IBS actually declined after the age of 45 in women, while it remained unchanged in male participants.4 In a separate study, however, women aged 45-60 were shown to frequently seek out treatment for increasingly more severe IBS and IBS-like symptoms.5

 There may be many reasons why gastrointestinal distress and IBS symptoms worsen during a woman’s menopausal years.
-Common causes include hormonal fluctuations, and the impact of other menopausal symptoms, such as hot flashes, bloating and cramping.
+Common causes include hormonal fluctuations, and the impact of other menopausal symptoms, such as hot flashesbloating and cramping.
 Increased stress can also play a role in increased stomach upset or bowel movement changes.

 Can Menopause Cause IBS or Its Symptoms?